peymanmajidi/termux-setup/README.md

 It means that X (vnc) server is available on display 'localhost:1'.

 4. Finally, to make programs do graphical output to the display 'localhost:1', set environment variable like shown here (yes, without specifying 'localhost'):
 `export DISPLAY=":1"`
+## XFCE
+`apt install xfce4`
+`xfce4-session &`

+Additional recommended packages for installation:

+netsurf - Simple graphical web browser.
+Javascript is not supported. xfce4-terminal - Terminal emulator for XFCE.
+It is not included as part of XFCE installation to allow use of aterm or st.

 [more info...](https://wiki.termux.com/wiki/Graphical_Environment)